rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

 ```

 ## 4. Execution
-When a user or another contract interacts with the deployed smart contract, the contract’s functions are called via transactions.
+When a user or another contract interacts with the deployed smart contract, the contract's functions are called via transactions.
 These transactions contain input data that specifies which function of the contract to execute and with what parameters.

 ### About Execute Contract

 #### ExecuteContract
-Executing a contract uses the **same** `POST /rubix/v1/tx` endpoint as deployment — the only difference is that `data` carries the execution input (the function/parameters to run).
+Executing a contract uses the **same** `POST /rubix/v1/tx` endpoint as deployment.
+The only difference is that `data` carries the execution input (the function/parameters to run).
 Each execution appends a new block to the contract's tokenchain.

 ```bash
 curl -X POST 'http://localhost:20000/rubix/v1/tx' \